Congratulations, ECP Spring 2022 Graduates!

 CCELL and LSU Campus Life established the Engaged Citizen Program to support and recognize the accomplishments of undergraduate students who engage significantly with their communities to address critical community needs.
 Any undergraduate student can apply to be a part of the program.

 “The service these students offered others through challenging times is an incredible testament to their readiness for serving as engaged LSU alumni.
 We are proud of them and thankful they chose to lead and serve as LSU students,” said Associate Dean of Students and Director of LSU Campus Life Jacob Brumfield.

 The Spring 2022 Engaged Citizens are as follows:

 Baton Rouge, La.

 To earn this distinction, the students must meet the high standards of the Engaged Citizen Program.
-Special requirements for this semester’s cohort include completion of a minimum of seven credit hours of service-learning designated coursework, a minimum of 75 hours of community service with approved organizations, and a reflective paper detailing how the work fulfills LSU’s commitment to community.
+Requirements for the semester’s cohort include completing a minimum of seven credit hours of service-learning designated coursework, a minimum of 100 hours of community service with approved organizations, and a reflective paper detailing how the work fulfills LSU’s Commitment to Community.

 Visit www.lsu.edu/engagedcitizens for more information about the program.

 CCELL fosters the scholarship of community engagement by integrating teaching, research, and service that emphasize civic responsibility and social accountability.
 For more information about service-learning at LSU, visit CCELL’s website at lsu.edu/ccell.

 Campus Life works closely with more than 400 student organizations, countless student organization leaders and advisors, and is home to some of LSU's biggest traditions.
 The department's mission is to enhance student learning through innovative initiatives focused on the tenets of involvement, leadership, and service that enrich the LSU experience.
 Campus Life serves a diverse student population and strives to make LSU an increasingly vibrant campus community.